(October, 1909 - December, 2003)

 Another impossibly early start.
 The alarm is set for 3:50 AM.
 At a younger age we would have just stayed up all night, but now in our late fifties we make the coffee the night before so that it will be ready to nuke and we go to bed early.

-I started with Northwest frequent flyer program because of flying to Europe on KLM with the MIT Brain Opera.
-It is not really the right airline to fly out of Boston because it is not a hub and we usually have to change planes somewhere.
-In November, I will move to a plan that works from Boston.
-This trip has us changing in Detroit and our flight leaves at 6 AM.
-All goes well except that de-icing gets us a little behind schedule and we end up in San Juan, Puerto Rico about an hour behind schedule.
+I started with the Northwest frequent flyer program because of flying to Europe on KLM with the MIT Brain Opera.
+It is not really the right airline to fly out of Boston because it is not one of their hubs and we always have to change planes to get where we want to go.
+I will move to a miles program that works better from Boston.
+This trip has us leaving Boston at 6 AM and then changing in Detroit.
+All goes well except that having to de-ice the plane before we could leave Detroit gets us a little behind schedule and we end up in San Juan, Puerto Rico about an hour behind schedule.

 We will be in charge of ourselves for the trip and of course, for the rest of our lives.

-I won’t describe our first class at Casa Grande except that I had a moment of revelation which I misheard Veeta’s "Relax any tensions" as "Relax all my intentions."
+I won’t describe our first class at Casa Grande except that I had a moment of revelation which I misheard Veeta’s "Relax any tensions."
+I thought she said "Relax intentions."
 In a moment I was aware of all my intentions, short term plans like breakfast and hiking and discussing the class with Dawn; long term plans like Culebra, moving, grandchildren, making love, making a living.
 More so, I was aware of how I had lived in a swarm of intentions all my life.
 I won’t say that I reached an intentionless state, but I will say that for a giddy moment they faded a little, leaving me lost with no need to be found.

 Got up early, stretched and meditated went to Yoga.
 We wait again to speak until we get to class.